-MASH is proud to offer acupuncture every Wednesday with Dr. Shyvonne Mathias.
+MASH is proud to offer acupuncture every Thursday and Friday with Dr. Shyvonne Mathias.

 Acupuncture is a form of medicine that encourages the body to heal itself, using fine, sterile needles inserted into the skin and underlying tissues at specific locations.
 This process stimulates the body to promote the body's natural healing process and pain control.
 The goal is to push the body back to homeostasis or a "normal state".